zine baby

 Content Warnings and Restrictions - no shipping, only shipping.
 Gore?
 Smut?
 Violence?

 Proceeds - where does the money go?
-Charity or to the contributors?
+Charity or Profit?
 Maybe it's a free zine.
+If it's for profit, how are the profits being divided?

 Compensation - some zines promise a free printed version of the zine, while some only promise a digital copy and a physical copy ONLY if the preorder permits.
 Merch artists are sometimes only compensated with the merch they designed.